Lachele/SARS-CoV-2/README.md

 ## My current approach

-This virus is airborne, and it is a respiratory virus.
+This virus is apparently NOT airborne, but it can aerosolize, and it is a respiratory virus.
+So, I'm looking at ways to attack from the air.
+Anything you can do to reduce the live virions in or near your body just gives your immune system that much less to do.
 It is possible to buy disinfectant spray for surfaces, but you can't inhale it or spray it into your lungs/sinuses/mouth.

 But, maybe there are things that we already inhale safely that are damaging to the virus.